top of page

 • Works with a hot water cylinder

-• Can supply hot water to multiple taps at once
+• Can supply hot water to multiple taps simultaneously

 Best for: Medium to large homes with higher hot water demand.